mdawar/nats-dashboard/README.md

 ## About

-This is a **static web app** that was inspired by [nats-top](https://github.com/nats-io/nats-top), it uses a similar way to fetch the monitoring stats of a [NATS server](https://nats.io/) but in the browser instead of the CLI.
+This is a **static web app** that was inspired by [nats-top](https://github.com/nats-io/nats-top), it fetches and displays the monitoring stats of a [NATS server](https://nats.io/) but in the browser instead of the CLI.

 Since this is a static web app, it **can be deployed anywhere** and can also **run locally** on your machine.

+This is also a **PWA** (Progressive Web App) so it's installable and usable offline, but of course you need access to the NATS server, for example you can monitor a local NATS server while being offline.

 There's **no backend** involved, the requests are made directly from the browser, so you can monitor a **local NATS server** (http://localhost:8222) even when the app is not running locally.